klewer-martin/sav/README.md

 $ ./sav
 ```

-You can set the sorting algorithm by setting the varible "sel\_algo" in the main function
+You can change the sorting algorithm by setting the varible "sel\_algo" in the main function

 (in a future this will be done by parsing command line arguments)